 Something else to think about is that a lot of times restaurants that are partnered with food delivery services are located just next door to your hotel.

-Don’t get caught up in thinking you have to use a food delivery service when you could just walk a few minutes over to a nearby restaurant and potentially save on delivery fees.
+Don’t get caught up in thinking you have to use a food delivery service when you could just walk or drive a few minutes over to a nearby restaurant and potentially save on delivery fees.